EleutherAI/gpt-neox/README.md

 ### Download Links

-[Slim weights](https://mystic.the-eye.eu/public/AI/models/GPT-NeoX-20B/slim_weights/) - (No optimizer states, for inference or finetuning)
+[Slim weights](https://mystic.the-eye.eu/public/AI/models/GPT-NeoX-20B/slim_weights/) - (No optimizer states, for inference or finetuning, 39GB)

 To download from the command line to a folder named `20B_checkpoints`, use the following command: